Agents

 SOAT Action Permissions

-When an agent executes a soat tool action, the server must decide whether the action is allowed.
-Two policies are evaluated — both must allow the action for it to proceed:
+When an agent executes a soat tool action, two policies are evaluated — both must allow the action:

 - Agent boundary policy — an optional